 - Auto Dismiss message after: This will dismiss the in-apps after the defined auto-dismiss time so that it does not bother the user.

 Few things to note around Delivery Controls

-- Delivery controls are applicable at a device level and hence for one user who has logged with the same user unique id on two different devices, the delivery controls will be applied separately.
+- Delivery controls are applicable at a device level and hence for one user who has logged in with the same user unique id on two different devices, the delivery controls will be applied separately.

 - For User 1 who is logged in on an Android device and an iOS device, the mobile in-app campaign will be shown for 2 times on each device individually.

-- If the user logs out or clears the device cache, the delivery controls are reset and the user will be evaluated for the delivery controls from the beginning after this logout / cache clear.
+- If the user logs out or clears the device cache, the delivery controls are reset and the user will be evaluated for the delivery controls from the beginning after this logout/cache clears.

 Campaign Scheduling and First-Time Sync

 Once started, for the campaign to start getting displayed, below are the dependencies -

 - Once the campaign starts, the segment gets evaluated.
 Depending on the customer and the customer data we are scanning for the query, it may take around 15 minutes on average for the segmentation query to return a list of user ids for whom the campaign can be delivered.